Actress Debbie Reynolds to receive SAG lifetime honor

-LOS ANGELES (Reuters) - Debbie Reynolds, the star of such enduring Hollywood films as “Singin’ in the Rain” and “How the West Was Won,” will be honored with a lifetime achievement award by her peers, the Screen Actors Guild said on Monday.
+LOS ANGELES, Aug 18 (Reuters) - Debbie Reynolds, the star of such enduring Hollywood films as “Singin’ in the Rain” and “How the West Was Won,” will be honored with a lifetime achievement award by her peers, the Screen Actors Guild said on Monday.

 Reynolds, 82, will be given the accolade at the acting organization’s annual awards ceremony in January for her achievement as an actor, singer, dancer and for her efforts to preserve historical film, the guild said.